Let’s admit it!

 Bounce rate = Total no. of bounces on a single page/ total no. of entrances on the same page.
 A high bounce rate is not good for SEO perspective and ranking.

-The main use of the canonical tag is that search engines do not consider the tagged page as a duplicate content.
-Instead, they will consider the link of the canonical page as the main page and transfer the ranking to that page only.
+The main use of canonical tag is that search engines does not consider the tagged page as a duplicate content.
+Instead they will consider the link of the canonical page as the main page and transfer the ranking to that page only.
 This resolves the situation of duplication of pages.

-- Content Management System (CMS) – A Software program such as WordPress is a CMS which makes it easier for an author or website manager to manage the content of website without having to deal with writing it with code.
+Content Management System (CMS) – A Software program such as wordpress is a CMS which makes it easier for an author or website manager to manage the content of website without having to deal with unnecessary coding skills.

 Conversion rate = conversions/ clicks

-- Cost per Click (CPC) – Cost per Click (CPC) is the amount of money you’re spending on each click.
-You can find out the average CPC by dividing the total spent by the total number of clicks.
-Since it is a cost based metric, hence you have to improve its efficiency by decreasing the number as much as possible.
+Cost per Click (CPC) – Cost per Click (CPC) is the amount of money you’re spending on each click.
+You can find out the average CPC by dividing the total spend by the total number of clicks.
+Since, it is a cost based metric, hence you have to improve its efficiency by decreasing the number as much as possible.

 Cost per Click (CPC) = Spend / Clicks

 Cost per Acquisition (CPA) – Cost per Acquisition (CPA) is the amount of money you are spending on each conversion.
 Since, it is a cost based metric hence lower is always better.